OfficeDev/office-js-docs-pr/docs/includes/file-get-the-whole-document-from-an-add-in-for-powerpoint-or-word.md

 - An XML manifest file (**GetDoc_App.xml**) for the add-in, available on a shared network folder or add-in catalog.
 The manifest file must point to the location of the HTML file mentioned previously.

-You can also create an add-in for your Office application as follows.
+You can also create an add-in for your Office application using one of the following:

 - PowerPoint
   - [Visual Studio](../quickstarts/powerpoint-quickstart.md?tabs=visualstudio)